Quansight-Labs/pyyaml-ft/tests/free_threading/README.md

 `test_stress` aims to add an integration stress test that tests parsing/dumping yaml strings and adds some randomness to the process.

+`test_real_world` presents a use-case closer to how PyYAML will be used in the real world.
+It creates a directory with a lot of different YAML files that resemble those of Github Actions and tries to parse them all in a thread pool.